Mistakes to Avoid Playing Out of Position – Expert Tips by Fedor Holz

-It is from a $5/10 cash game, and the action begins with the villain raising to $20 from UTG+1.
-I decide to go for a 3-bet with A♦5♣ and make it $96.
+It is from a $5/10 cash game, and the action begins with the villain raising $20 from UTG+1.
+I decided to go for a 3-bet with A♦5♣ and make it $96.

 As Steffen explains, this is something that has probably crept up into my game from tournaments, where stacks are much shallower, and we want to raise hands that block the strongest of holdings, such as pocket aces and pocket kings.